hudmol/as_spreadsheet_bulk_updater/README.md

 existing note records for the note types above.
 Restriction fields for the note type `accessrestrict` are also exposed.

-Minimally 2 sets of columns for each note type are provided.
+Minimally 2 sets (by default) of columns for each note type are provided.
 Similarly for subrecords, if values for a note at an index do not map to an existing note, a new note will be created.

 ## Prerequisites